gostevedore/gostevedore.github.io/content/en/docs/reference-guide/builder/ansible-playbook/_index.md

 |**inventory**|*string*|It is the  ansible-playbook inventory<br><font color="#AA0088">*mandatory*</font>|It can be either an inventory file or and adhoc inventory, such `127.0.0.1,`|

 ## Variables-mapping reference
-`ansible-playbook` driver provides to ansible-playbook the variables-mapping entries as [extra-vars](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables).
+The `ansible-playbook` driver provides to ansible-playbook the variables-mapping entries as [extra-vars](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables).

 |Key name|Description|Default<br>argument-name|Default<br>argument-value|
 |---|---|---|---|